AlexWatson1212/embracing-authenticity/_pages/reparenting.md

 ---

+### 🛑 When I Feel Shut Out or Unseen

+A grounding script from my Wise Adult to my inner child

+> "I know this hurts.
+It feels like you’re invisible again — like something must be wrong with you, because people seem cold, distant, or uninterested.
+But let’s pause.
+Let’s not turn against ourselves.
+Let’s check in gently instead."

+✅ **Emotional Check-In:**

+- Did this person actually reject me… or are they just not available for depth?
+- Could this be their discomfort, not a reflection of my worth?
+- Am I tired, hungry, lonely, or overexposed right now?
+- Did I put pressure on this moment to meet a deeper need (like being seen or understood)?
+- Can I remember anyone today who did meet me, even for a moment?

+🫶 **Grounding Truth:**

+> “You’re not too much — you’re deep.
+You’re not broken — you’re sensitive.
+You’re not failing — you’re healing in a world that hasn’t yet remembered how to feel.”

+We don’t need to win everyone over.
+We just need to keep showing up with love for ourselves — and trust that the right people will feel the invitation.

+For now, let’s stay close to us.

+---

+### 🌿 Choosing Myself Over Crumbs

+> "Not all connection is nourishing.
+Some leaves me more drained than before."

+I used to think I needed connection to feel okay.
+That if I could just get someone to respond, affirm me, or stay close, I’d feel better.
+But I’ve learned something deeper:

+> Connection that isn’t mutual isn’t worth my energy.
+Validation that’s occasional, one-sided, or shallow doesn’t feed me — it depletes me.

+I don’t miss people who never really met me.
+I miss being met.
+And now I know I can do that for myself.

+I’d rather meet my own emotional needs than keep chasing people who can only offer fragments of attention.
+I no longer have to settle for being needed, admired, or tolerated.
+What I need is to be emotionally seen — and if that isn’t available, I’ll stay with myself instead.

+🧘‍♂️ **Grounding Reminder:**

+> “I am not hard to love — I’m just done begging for it.”
+“If it’s not mutual, it’s not nourishing.”
+“Peace is better than proximity.”
+“I no longer settle for crumbs.
+I sit at my own table.”

+---

 ### 🧱 Rebuilding from Within

 Each post I write, each truth I speak, it feels like I’m placing a block onto some kind of internal LEGO structure.